Deforming elephants of Q-Fano threefolds: Non-isolated case

 where $\mu_i \colon X_{i+1} \rightarrow X_i$ is a blow-up of a smooth center $Z_i \subset X_i$ such that, for each $i$, \begin{itemize} \item $D_i \subset X_i$ is the strict transform of $D_1$, \item $E_i :=\mu_{i,1}^{-1}(E_1) \subset X_i$ is the exceptional divisor, where $\mu_{i,1} := \mu_{1} \circ \cdots \circ \mu_{i-1} \colon X_i \rightarrow X_1$, \end{itemize} then, for each $i$, \begin{enumerate} \item[(i)'] $Z_i$ and $E_i$ intersect transversely, \item[(ii)'] $Z_i \subset \Sing D_i$ or $D_i$ is smooth and $Z_i \subset D_i \cap E_i$, \item[(iii)'] $X_k$ is smooth and $D_k \cup E_k$ is a SNC divisor. \end{enumerate}

 Let $\tilde{X}:= X_k$, $\mu:= \nu_1 \circ \mu_{k,1} \colon \tilde{X} \rightarrow X$ and

-the union of $0$-dimensional images of the centers on $X_1$.
+the union of $0$-dimensional images of the centers on $X_1$ and the singular locus $\Sing X$ of $X$.
 Then we see that these $\tilde{X}, \mu, Z$ satisfy the condition (i) in the statement by the construction of $\mu$.
-We can check (ii) by $\Sing X \subset \Sing D$ and (ii)'.
+We can check (ii) by (ii)'.
 We check (iii) as follows.

 Let $X':= X \setminus Z$, $\tilde{X}':= \mu^{-1}(X')$ and $\mu':= \mu|_{\tilde{X}'} \colon \tilde{X}' \rightarrow X'$.
 Let $X'_i:= \mu_{i,1}^{-1}(X')$, $D'_i:= D_i \cap X'_i$ and $E'_i := E_i \cap X'_i$ as well.
 We see that $\mu'$ is a composition of blow-ups of smooth curves $Z'_i := Z_i \cap X'_i$ with the property (iii) in the statement by the property (ii)' of $\mu_{k,1}$.